-The Ontario Capital Growth Corporation (OCGC or the Corporation) is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as at February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
+Venture Ontario (VO or the Corporation), formerly the Ontario Capital Growth Corporation, is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as at February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
 In July 2018, the responsible Ministry was reorganized as the Ministry of Economic Development, Job Creation and Trade (collectively, the Ministry).
-As at March 31, 2022, OCGC is responsible to the Minister of Economic Development, Job Creation and Trade (the Minister).
+As at March 31, 2023, VO is responsible to the Minister of Economic Development, Job Creation and Trade (the Minister).